-1st offense - 2 days out of school suspension with a police referral
+1^{st} offense - 2 days out of school suspension with a police referral

-2nd offense - 5 days out-of-school suspension with a police referral
+2^{nd} offense - 5 days out-of-school suspension with a police referral

-Possession and/or use of Tobacco Products
+Possession and/or use of Tobacco/Vaping Products:

-1st offense - 1 day in-school suspension with a police referral

-$2^{nd}$ offense - 3 day in-school suspension with a police referral
+1st offense - 3 day in-school suspension with a police referral referral.

-\Any first-time offender of the District's tobacco/vaping policy who agrees to participate in the Student Assistant Program and follows the recommendations of the outside agencies, which may include participation in a cessation program, will not have a police referral.
 There will be no reduction of consequences for repeat offenders.

+2nd offense - 5 day in-school suspension with a police referral activities/Police referral

+Any first-time offender of the District's tobacco/vaping policy who agrees to participate in the Student Assistant Program and follows the recommendations of the outside agencies, which may include participation in a cessation program, will not have a police
-Possession and/or use of Alcohol, Drugs, Look-alike drugs, and possession of Paraphernalia

-$1^{\rm st}$ offense - 25 days out-of-school suspension/45-day exclusion from extracurricular activities/Police referral
+Possession and/or use of Alcohol, Drugs, Look-alike drugs, and possession of Paraphernalia: 1st offense - 25 days out-of-school suspension/45-day exclusion from extracurricular

-\Drug and alcohol counseling may reduce this suspension to 10 days/45 school day exclusion from extracurricular activities
+Drug and alcohol counseling may reduce this suspension to 10 days/45 school day exclusion from extracurricular activities